The national centre of excellence for the teaching, practice and research of Voice in Performance

 Head of Voice and Centre for Voice in Performance: Jean Sangster

 The Centre for Voice in Performance is the Royal Conservatoire’s national centre of excellence for the teaching, practice and research of Voice in Performance, established to advance the School of Drama’s outstanding national and international reputation in this field.

-Its ground-breaking work is rooted in the technique of Nadine George, (Voice Studio International) our first International Fellow in Voice, adapted in response to professional performance contexts.
+Its ground-breaking work is rooted in the work of Nadine George, (Voice Studio International) our first International Fellow in Voice, adapted in response to professional performance contexts.

 At the heart of the Centre’s work is the uniqueness of each individual human voice, the centrality of voice to performance and voice’s innovative integration into the theatre/performance-making process itself.
-The Centre’s pioneering practice is now well-established in the current theatre voice context through signficant partnerships with, amongst others, the National Theatre of Scotland, the Traverse Theatre, Dundee Repertory Theatre and the Athanor Akademie of Germany.
+The Centre’s pioneering practice is now well-established in the current theatre voice context through signficant partnerships with, amongst others, the National Theatre of Scotland, the Traverse Theatre and Dundee Repertory Theatre.

 Staff from the Centre teach this cutting-edge vocal practice on the School’s undergraduate and postgraduate performance programmes and are also engaged in the research and development of the work in conjunction with professional actors, directors, movement specialists and contemporary performance practitioners, ensuring a conduit of innovative practice between training and the profession.